How to Reach 85 Points for Australia PR from China

 If you are approaching 33, your age points drop from 30 to 25 — a 5-point loss that eliminates the gain from NAATI CCL.
 If you are approaching 40, the drop from 25 to 15 is a 10-point cliff that makes the 189 very difficult.

-At 32 with 80 points: submit your EOI now and prepare English/NAATI in parallel.
+At 32 with 80 points: submit or update your EOI while preparing English/NAATI in parallel.
 An 80-point EOI may not receive an immediate invitation, but you preserve the option of updating when scores improve.
+Age points are assessed at invitation, so submitting an EOI does not lock your current age bracket.

 At 32 with 70 points: PTE Superior is your primary lever.
 If you cannot realistically achieve 79 before turning 33, the 190 pathway (+5 state nomination) or 491 (+15 regional) compensates for the age loss.